waku-org/specs/standards/core/sync.md

 save network roundtrips.

 #### Range Processing
-Ranges have to be processed differently acording to their types.
+Ranges have to be processed differently according to their types.

-- Skip ranges MUST be merged with other consequtive ones if possible.
+- Skip ranges MUST be merged with other consecutive ones if possible.
 - Equal fingerprint ranges MUST become skip ranges.
 - Unequal fingerprint ranges MUST be splitted into smaller ranges.
 The new type MAY be either fingerprint or item set.
 - Unresolved item set ranges MUST be checked for differences and marked resolved.
 - Resolved item set ranges MUST be checked for differences and become skip ranges.

 ### Delta Encoding
-For efficient transmition of timestamps, hashes and ranges.
+For efficient transmission of timestamps, hashes and ranges.
 Payloads are delta encoded as follow.

 All ranges to be transmitted MUST be ordered and only upper bounds used.
 > Inclusive lower bounds can be omitted because they are always